How do I set the debug level?

 setdebug level=150 trace=1 timestamp=1 client=centos-fd

-In all cases you get an answer, which contains the file names, where the debug is written,
+In all cases you get an answer, which contains the file names, where the debug is written to:

 2000 OK setdebug=150 trace=1 hangup=0 timestamp=1 tracefile=/var/lib/bareos/centos-fd